Introducing American Samoa

 While European explorers first arrived in the 18th century and the US occupation began in 1900, the islands were inhabited as early as 1000 BC by Polynesian navigators.
 Not to be confused with Western Samoa, American Samoa comprises six islands located in the Samoan Archipelago halfway between Hawaii and New Zealand.
 While there is a strong American influence in the islands, American Samoans proudly retain their cultural heritage.

 The main island of Tutuila is mountainous and wonderfully scenic, with good hiking in the National Park of American Samoa.
 Transport around the island is cheap and buses operate from the market in Fagatoo.
-There's the usual list of attractions including waterfalls, villages, native wildlife, beaches, and archaeological sites to see here.
+The island's list of attractions includes a wealth of waterfalls, local villages, native wildlife, beautiful beaches, and captivating archaeological sites.
+So visitors will have plenty to keep them busy.

 It is also home to the capital and only port of call, Pago Pago, which is both an entertaining and informative village.
 The US-style stores, restaurants, and bars are a refreshing change for anyone who has been travelling the Pacific Islands for a long time.

-One such place is Fagatele Bay National Marine Sanctuary, a tropical reef displaying flamboyant tropical fish, crabs, lobster, sharks, and octopuses, and offering exciting snorkelling and diving.
-The National Park of American Samoa, which is essentially three parks laid out across four extinct volcanic islands, also offers visitors some of the best scenery for miles and is well-worth the visit.
+The National Park of American Samoa, which is essentially three parks laid out across four extinct volcanic islands, also offers visitors some of the best scenery for miles and is well-worth the visit especially for hiking enthusiasts.

 Become our American Samoa Travel Expert